 Popular Places Are Higher Risk

-The same is true for the more visited parts of the island.
-They pose a slightly higher risk to personal safety.
-Ubud, Canggu, and Seminyak have slightly higher crime rates than other places, but you need more to avoid them.
+The same is true for the more visited parts of the island, they pose a slightly higher risk to personal safety.
+Ubud, Canggu, and Seminyak have slightly higher crime rates than other places, but not enough to make you avoid them.

-Exercise common sense in these areas and you’ll be fine.
+Just exercise common sense when you’re in these areas and you’ll be fine.

 How Safe Are The Transport Options In Bali?